Bfgeshka/awesome-c/README.md

 * [haywire/haywire](https://github.com/haywire/haywire) - Haywire is an asynchronous HTTP server framework written in C that's built using the event loop based libuv platform layer that node.js is built on top of.
 * [iafonov/cosmonaut](https://github.com/iafonov/cosmonaut) - Fast web server & micro framework implemented in C. Just for fun.
 * [it4e/CHL](https://github.com/it4e/CHL) - C Hypertext Library - A library for writing web applications in C
+* [jorisvink/kore](https://github.com/jorisvink/kore) - An easy to use, scalable and secure web application framework for writing web APIs in C. || This is a read-only mirror, please see https://kore.io/mail and https://kore.io/source for information on how to contribute via the mailing lists.

 ## Web Service APIs ##
 * [twitc][426] - Mini library for interacting with the Twitter OAuth API. [``MIT``][MIT]